Frequently Asked Questions and Further Information

 How can I keep up to date with the latest content news and offers?

-Sign up to our e-newsletter to hear about the latest content and functionality updates, and to find out which academic conferences we'll be exhibiting at.
-You can also follow us on Facebook and Twitter to hear more about our online resources and publishing portfolio.
+You can also follow Routledge on Facebook and Twitter to hear more about our online resources and publishing portfolio.

 What are the authentication specifications?

-The Routledge Encyclopedia of Modernism provides COUNTER4-compliant usage reports for registered library account administrators.
+The Routledge Encyclopedia of Modernism provides usage reports for registered library account administrators.

 COUNTER (Counting Online Usage of Networked Electronic Resources) is an international initiative serving librarians, publishers, and intermediaries by setting standards that facilitate the recording and reporting of online usage statistics in a consistent, credible, and compatible way.